gravcmspro/gravcmspro_pages/06.download/basic.md

       - Attribution to software creator must be made

       **You can also buy a commercial license** to remove those restrictions: see [prices table](https://gravcmspro.com/#prices) to get more information.

+      ### Download
+      You are just a step closer to get your free Centre copy: simple tell your friends by clicking the "Pay with a tweet" button here below, then start enjoy Centre!
+      [raw]
+        <script async="async" id="button_e541ef4c-6e6c-444f-8077-a76455bfa831" src="//www.paywithatweet.com/embeds/e541ef4c-6e6c-444f-8077-a76455bfa831" charset="utf-8"></script>
+      [/raw]
     [/m-grid-col]
   [/m-grid-row]
 [/m-grid]